-5 Cool Vintage Trailer Homes That Make Us Want To Step Back in Time
+5 Cool Vintage Trailers That Make Us Want To Step Back in Time

 Vintage trailer homes are a thing of beauty.
 They are what brought us to the awesome, modern-looking homes of today.
 From the early homes that were pulled behind cars, to the groovy look of the 1970’s mobile home, we are sharing 5 cool vintage trailer homes that make us want to step back in time.

 The smallest of the models produced by Pierce Arrow, the Model C was only 13 feet long and there were only 74 assembled by the company at a price of $784.
 According to an auction post of a Travelodge Model C by Sotheby’s, it included a steel frame covered by sheet aluminum outer panels, and an interior of beautifully finished birchwood and gum with linoleum floors.
 It was mounted on fully independent suspension and featured a Bendix hydraulic brake, actuated by a vacuum cylinder connected by hose to the trailering car.

 1948 Westcraft Sequoia

 Westcraft vintage trailer homes started their production way back in 1932 with two different types of models, the Westcraft and the Westwood.
 The Sequoia we are sharing today was part of the Westcraft series and had what was referred to as a lantern roof.
 The 1948 model featured a birch interior, that gave it what was considered a modern look for that time.

 According to Tin Can Tourists, Westwood trailers are still considered the best-made trailers of the ’40s and ’50s.